 - Sustainable deodorant – There are plenty of options for zero waste deodorants to choose from.
 The best are typically solid deodorants that come with compostable packaging, made by low carbon businesses.

-- Zero waste shampoo – Solid shampoo and conditioner bars are improving all the time and once you get used to the difference, they’re easy to adapt to.
+- Zero waste shampoo – Solid shampoo and conditioner bars are always improving; once you get used to the difference, they’re easy to adapt to.
 I recommend giving one a try if you haven’t before.

 - Sustainable sunscreen – It’s worth keeping in mind that reef safe sunscreen is not science-supported.
-Instead, I suggest going for a brand that is carbon neutral and zero waste.
+Instead, I suggest going for a carbon neutral brand that is zero waste.

 - Sustainable toothpaste – The most popular sustainable toothpaste products are toothpaste tablets.
 Each brand varies but generally, you briefly chew the tablets until it starts to foam and then you brush as normal.